shubhamsandilya/Chat_app/README.md

-# MERN Chat App
+#Chat App

 ## Description

-MERN Chat App is a real-time chat application built using the MERN stack (MongoDB, Express, React, Node.js) and Socket.io.
+Chat App is a real-time chat application built using the MERN stack (MongoDB, Express, React, Node.js) and Socket.io.
 It allows users to create accounts, send messages, create group chats, and receive notifications in real-time.

 ## Features